terra-campaigns/arrival/campaign/arrival/chapters/chap014.md

 ## Intro

+- Simplified heroic rule for OSR PC (Brilhorte) - quick explanation.
--
+- Cinematic advantage

 ## Strong start

-- Strong start: Danaska has a heated debate with Cagoth.
-Roll a reaction to see what she thinks of the PCs sleeping with Cagoth.
+- **Cagoth-ze gifts the Brilhorte 3000 construct to the party**
+	- "If you are going downstairs you will face an army, before you can face all the evil of Gellert and Imortra.
+You will need help, friends.
+Make sure you always have a way back here - you can rest on my library if you need."

 ## Potential scenes

+- **Danaska has a heated debate with Cagoth:**
+	- Roll a reaction to see what she thinks of the PCs sleeping with Cagoth-ze.
+	- She updates that Ushulx did her damned ritual, and sacrificed the stupid ogre, and then fled.
+- **Party retreating to 2nd level, with Deepfolk chasing them**
+	- Roll a reaction to see if Cagoth-Ze would handle them to the Deepfolk
+- Party tries to negotiate with the Deepfolk
+	- There are lost treasures on the clacking caverns that they would like to have.

 ## Information pool